 Support of Hardware and Software

-Products designated for limited support are generally used by one or two departments.
-Examples include computer-assisted instruction programs and simulations.
+Products designated for limited support are generally used by specific departments.
+Examples include: computer-assisted instruction programs and simulations.
 LITS does not have access to these products on a regular basis.
 Departments acquiring such products should plan to develop their own expertise and be prepared to resolve problems through the vendors' support services.
 LITS will provide help installing these products.
-It is unlikely that Helpdesk, repair, or training services will be available for these products.
-Items in the limited category can move to the full category if they achieve more widespread use and sufficient resources exist within LITS to provide the range of services described above.
+It is unlikely that Help Desk, repair, or training services will be available for these products.
+Items in the limited category can move to the full category if they achieve more widespread use and sufficient resources exist within LITS to effectively provide support.

 The use of all software in the College is protected by copyright laws and must be used in accordance with software licenses.
-It is against College policy to copy or reproduce any licensed software.
+It is against College policy to copy or reproduce licensed software.
 Unlicensed software may not be installed on any computers owned by Hamilton.
-The unauthorized use or copying of software is a serious violation of policy and subject to disciplinary action.
-Such unauthorized use or copying may also subject the offending individual to law suits by third parties.
+Unauthorized use or copying of software is a serious violation and subject to disciplinary action.
+Such unauthorized use or copying may also subject the offending individual to lawsuits by third parties.

 Hamilton's educational licensing agreements for software specifically limit installation to machines owned by the college.
-Therefore, software purchased by Hamilton under these agreements may not be installed on personally owned equipment.
+Therefore, software purchased under these agreements may not be installed on personally owned equipment.